randy-jr-olive/gromari/README.md

 Docker Compose is available here: [https://docs.docker.com/compose/](https://docs.docker.com/compose/)

 ### Running
+ Clone the repository and change directory into the root for the source.
 You will need to make 2 environment files and place them in the root of the source directory.
 Name the first file **postgres-variables-dev.env** and add the following line:

 POSTGRES_PASSWORD=putYourPostgresPasswordHere